 - Chen Pi (Citrus, aka orange peel, citrus peel, tangerine peel) dries up Dampness, moves Qi.

-- Mu Dan Pi (Moutan, aka moutan root bark, tree peony root bark) cools Liver
+- Mu Dan Pi (Moutan, aka moutan root bark, tree peony root bark) cools the Liver.

-- Qing Pi (Citrus, aka unripe orange or tangerine peel) moves Qi, soothes Liver, and resolves stagnation
+- Qing Pi (Citrus, aka unripe orange or tangerine peel) moves Qi, soothes the Liver, and resolves stagnation.

-- Xiang Fu (Cyperus, aka nutgrass rhizome, purple nutsedge root) soothes Liver and resolves stagnation
+- Xiang Fu (Cyperus, aka nutgrass rhizome, purple nutsedge root) soothes the Liver and resolves stagnation.

 Dr. Huisheng Xie, founder of the Chi Institute in Reddick, FL, created Liver Happy specifically for animals.